mulesoft-assets/template-sfdc2sfdc.db-account-broadcast/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to synchronize accounts from a Salesforce Org to another Salesforce Org and a Database.

-This Anypoint Template should serve as a foundation for setting an online sync of accounts from one Salesforce instance to to many destination systems, using publisher and subscriber pattern.
+This Anypoint Template should serve as a foundation for setting an online sync of accounts from a Salesforce instance to many destination systems, using the Publish-subscribe pattern.
 Every time there is a new account or a change in an already existing one, the integration will poll for changes in the Salesforce source Org, publish the changes to a topic and each subscriber will be responsible for updating the accounts in the target systems.

 Requirements have been set not only to be used as example, but also to establish a starting point to adapt the integration to your requirements.